Part of national event to remember Parkland victims

 “We will not espouse any particular political views with this sharing but instead discuss the importance of elected representatives hearing from all of their constituents,” he wrote to parents.
 He said the district would supply materials for students to create cards of sympathy or support for the families of Parkland.

-A rally is planned for Memorial Park in Beacon on April 20, but Landahl said the district has no plans for that day, so students will not be allowed to leave class.The Current is a nonprofit supported by its readers; please consider a tax-deductible contribution.
+A rally is planned for Memorial Park in Beacon on April 20, but Landahl said the district has no plans for that day, so students will not be allowed to leave class.The Current is a nonprofit supported by its readers and provided free to the community.
+Please consider a tax-deductible contribution of $5 per month.